ga-wdi-lessons/rails-api/readme.md

 There's something under the `URI Pattern` column we haven't talked about much yet: **`.:format`**
 * Resources can be represented by many formats.
 Rails defaults to `:html`.
 But it can easily respond with `:json`, `:csv`, `:xml` and others.
-* Which format have we dealt with primarily so far?
 * Which format do we need our application to render in order to have a functional API?

 ## I Do: Grumblr grumbles#show (10 minutes / 0:35)